acorrenson/mfc/README.md

 ## Structure of the compiler

 MFC is designed in OCaml.
 For now, it's a 3 passes compiler :
-1. Lexical analysis (using our own functional parser)
+1. Parsing (using our own functional parser)
 2. Quad generation (intermediate "3 addresses" language)
 3. Arm generation (Register allocation)